voi-api/voi-api.github.io/maas-light.md

     }
 }
 ```
-The response from `free_bike_status` can be extended to include a `battery` field describing the state of charge of each vehicle in the response array.
+The response from `free_bike_status` can be extended to include a `battery` field describing the state of charge of the battery in each vehicle in the response array.

 Field Name | type | Defines
 --------- | ----------- | ------